-November 13, 2019 - Portland, Ore. – On December 4, 2019, the Board of Directors of the Northwest Energy Efficiency Alliance (NEEA) will honor the winners of the 2019 Leadership in Energy Efficiency Awards.
+December 3, 2020 - Portland, Ore. – Today, the Board of Directors of the Northwest Energy Efficiency Alliance (NEEA) honored the winners of the 2020 Leadership in Energy Efficiency Awards.

-The event will be held in downtown Portland, in conjunction with NEEA’s Annual Board Meeting.
+The awards were presented at a virtual ceremony, in conjunction with NEEA’s Annual Board Meeting.

 The Northwest Energy Efficiency Alliance (NEEA) is an alliance of more than 140 utilities and energy efficiency organizations working on behalf of more than 13 million energy consumers.
 NEEA is dedicated to accelerating both electric and natural gas energy efficiency, leveraging its regional partnerships to advance the adoption of energy-efficient products, services and practices.